Chris Coghill

-Christopher Coghill (born 11 April 1975) is an English actor, having had roles in Shameless, Burn It, Hotel Babylon, The Bill, New Tricks, Doctors, Holby City, Heartbeat, Secret Diary of a Call Girl, Waterloo Road and Cold Feet, and as Tony King in EastEnders.
+Christopher Coghill (born 11 April 1975) is an English actor from Prestwich, having had roles in Shameless, Burn It, Hotel Babylon, The Bill, New Tricks, Doctors, Holby City, Heartbeat, Secret Diary of a Call Girl, Waterloo Road and Cold Feet, and as Tony King in EastEnders.

 Career

 Coghill has appeared in many television programmes such as HolbyBlue, Shameless, Burn It, Hotel Babylon, The Bill, New Tricks, Doctors, Holby City, Heartbeat, Secret Diary of a Call Girl, Waterloo Road and Cold Feet.
 He has also appeared in films such as Someone Else, The Banker, Molly's Idle Ways, Slide and 24 Hour Party People.

 In 2008, Coghill was cast in EastEnders in the controversial role of Tony King, Bianca Jackson's boyfriend.
 Over the course of three months, it emerged that the character had been having a relationship with Bianca's stepdaughter Whitney Dean for three years, starting when Whitney was just 12-years old, and was also seen 'grooming' Lauren Branning.
 The storyline ended in December 2008 when Whitney told Bianca, who then told the police, and Tony was arrested, thus ending Coghill's three-month stint in the show.
 Coghill reprised the role for the character's trial, which was screened in December 2009.
 After leaving EastEnders, Coghill noted that his storyline in the show had affected his career and was finding it more difficult to find roles.
 Coghill next appeared as ambulance driver Bobby Sheridan in the medical drama series The Royal, in 2008.

 In 2016, Coghill appeared in BBC One drama series Moving On.
 He appeared in series 4 of Line of Duty on BBC One in 2017.